postsharp/Metalama.Samples/examples/clone/clone-1/README.md

 2. The `CloneImpl` template, as we will see below, has a compile-time generic parameter `T`, where `T` represents the current type.
-We need to pass the value of the `T` parameter in our invocation to the <xref:Metalama.Framework.Advising.AdviserExtensions.IntroduceMethod*> method.
+We need to pass the value of the `T` parameter in our invocation to the <xref:Metalama.Framework.Aspects.AdviserExtensions.IntroduceMethod*> method.
 We pass an anonymous type to the `args` parameter, with the property `T` set to its desired value:  `args: new { T = builder.Target }`.

 For details, see <xref:introducing-members>.